NSR Meditation©/USA

 Natural stress relief meditation as a tool for reducing anxiety and increasing self-actualization, Fabrizio Coppola, PhD, and David Spector, in Social Behavior and Personality: an International Journal, May, 2009, 37(3), pages 307-312.
 Click here for abstract

-We invite independent researchers to contact us concerning the advantages of doing research on NSR Meditation, particularly the ease, standardization, and low cost of the learning procedure.
+We invite independent researchers to contact us concerning the advantages of doing research on NSR, particularly the ease, standardization, and low cost of the learning procedure.

 And we invite everyone to learn, so they can enjoy life more each in his or her individual way.